 The Mexico team of leatherworkers is comprised of five artisans from Chamula, Chiapas, lead by Elias.
-Although Elias had been working with leather since he was young, it wasn't until three years ago that he started his own workshop, producing higher quality products & more unique designs compared to the ones that Chiapas has been offering for years.
+Although Elias had been working with leather since he was young, it wasn't until four years ago that he started his own workshop, producing higher quality products & more unique designs compared to the ones that Chiapas has been offering for years.

 Now, all five artisans have stable jobs & growing income.
 They take care of their families & each team member is a crucial part of the business.
 Elias believes that as the business grows, so does their salaries because without each of them they would not have a finished product.

 If you visit the workshop you will see them laughing at each other’s jokes, sharing ideas & working with a smile, sometimes with their children around.
 They have dreams of spreading their work around the world.